-If a shipping paper describes both hazardous and non-hazardous products, the hazardous materials will be either:
+If a shipping paper describes both hazardous and non-hazardous products, the hazardous materials must be:

+- Entered first.

-- Described first. - Highlighted in a contrasting color.
+- Highlighted in a contrasting color, OR

-Identified by an "X" placed before the shipping name in a column captioned "HM".
-The letters "RQ" may be used instead of "X" if a reportable quantity is present in one package.
+- Identified by an "X" placed before the shipping description (ID#, shipping name, hazard class, packing group) in a column captioned "HM".
+The letters "RQ" may be used instead of "X" if a reportable quantity needs to be identified.

-The basic description of hazardous materials includes the proper shipping name, hazard class or division, the identification number, and the packing group, if any, in that order.
-The packing group is displayed in Roman numerals and may be preceded by "PG".
+The basic description of hazardous materials includes the identification number, proper shipping name, hazard class or division, and the packing group, if any, in that order.
+The packing group is displayed in roman numerals and may be preceded by "PG".

-Shipping name, hazard class, and identification number must not be abbreviated unless specifically authorized in the hazardous materials regulations.
+Identification number, shipping name, and hazard class must not be abbreviated unless specifically authorized in the hazardous materials regulations.
 The description must also show:

-- The total quantity and unit of measure. - The letters RQ, if a reportable quantity. - If the letters RQ appear, the name of the hazardous substance. - For all materials with the letter "G" (Generic) in Column 1, the technical name of the hazardous material.
+- The total quantity and unit of measure. - The number and type of packages (example: "6 Drums"). - The letters RQ, if a reportable quantity. - If the letters RQ appear, the name of the hazardous substance (if not included in the shipping name). - For all materials with the letter "G" (Generic) in Column 1, the technical name of the hazardous material

-Shipping papers also must list an emergency response telephone number.
+Shipping papers also must list an emergency response telephone number (unless excepted).
 The emergency response telephone number is the responsibility of the shipper.
 It can be used by emergency responders to obtain information about any hazardous materials involved in a spill or fire.
-Some hazardous materials do not need a telephone number.
-You should check the regulations to determine which do need a telephone number.
+The telephone number must be: